Nov. 27, 2019

 Know Your Lens Designs and Utilize a Full Range

-Many labs offers some form of Ortho-K lenses.
+Many labs offer some form of Ortho-K lenses.
 If your lab keeps your patients happy and you like their consultants, then I recommend that you stay put.

-GP Specialists carries their own lens brands and many other brand, as well.
+GP Specialists carries its own lens brand and other brands as well.
 Many doctors also have their own designs made by GP Specialists.
 At times, our practice will specify certain parameters, but in 80 percent of the cases, we will use one of GP Specialists designs.